 Soil/Sediment Project Spotlight

-EST was contracted by CDM Smith to perform a sludge sampling project at the Marion, MA Wastewater Treatment Facility.
+EST was contracted to perform a sludge sampling project at the Marion, MA Wastewater Treatment Facility.
 The Town of Marion uses (2) five acre lagoons and (1) ten acre lagoon behind its wastewater treatment plant to naturally breakdown sewage.
 There was previously a debate between the town and The Buzzards Bay Coalition (a private environmental organization) on whether Marion’s unlined lagoons were the sole contributor to excess nitrogen and if these lagoons were “leaking” to the exact level that the plant intakes.
 In 2014, the EPA issued Marion a draft National Pollutant Discharge Permit that instructed them to either stop using the lagoons or line them in order to comply with new standards.
 This latter option would consist of draining each lagoon, removing all the sludge, and then lining them to use again.
 These changes would be drastic for the town’s bottom line, potentially costing them upwards of $20 million.

 The first challenge they faced on-site was to maneuver around the aeration lines that crossed the lagoon.
 This meant detaching and reattaching the airlines each time the boat passed by them which proved to be somewhat time consuming.
 It certain situations, EST was able to cross over or under the lines which was a time saver.